 Best-in-class agencies will employ entire teams of UX practitioners who have the respective skills needed to fulfill the entire design process.
 And when I say design process, I mean whatever version of human-centered design an agency uses.

-A full-formed agency team will include the following:
+A fully-equipped agency team will include the following:

 - UX researcher